 The surname Piersall was first found in Staffordshire where they held an estate now known as Pearshall, Peshale or Pershall.

 Robert Fitz Gilbert de Corbeil, acquired the manor of Peshale, and his son Robert was the first to begin calling himself de Peshale after the name of this manor.

 Another early record was found in the "Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I." which listed Thomas de Peshale, Staffordshire.

 Early History of the Piersall family

 This web page shows only a small excerpt of our Piersall research.
-Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1795 and 1856 are included under the topic Early Piersall History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1341, 1374, 1376, 1376, 1531, 1629, 1539, 1676, 1634, 1633, 1702, 1633, 1696, 1653, 1670, 1795 and 1856 are included under the topic Early Piersall History in all our PDF Extended History products and printed products wherever possible.